Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

   ``1`` when the language used for compilation unit matches any of the entries in ``languages``, otherwise ``0``.
-This expression may be used to specify compile options, compile definitions, and include directories for source files of a particular language in a target.
+This expression may be used to specify compile options, compile definitions, and include directories for source files of a files of a particular language in a target.
 For example:

   .. code-block:: cmake